Sallust: Retirement

 Due to those charges and without prospects for advancement, he devoted himself to writing history, presenting his historical writings as an extension of public life to record achievements for future generations.
 His political life influenced his histories, which produced in him a "deep bitterness toward the elite", with "few heroes in his surviving writings".
 He also further developed his gardens, upon which he spent much of his accumulated wealth.
 According to Jerome, Sallust later became the second husband of Cicero's ex-wife Terentia.
-However, prominent scholars of Roman prosopography such as Ronald Syme believe this is a legend.
-According to Procopius, when Alaric's invading army entered Rome they burned Sallust's house.
+However, prominent scholars of Roman prosopography such as Ronald Syme believe this is a legend, and others such as Susan Treggiari suggest if he married one of Cicero's wives it was likely his second wife Publilia.
+According to Procopius, centuries later, when Alaric's invading army entered Rome, they burned Sallust's house.

 Works

 Sallust's monographs of the Catiline conspiracy (De coniuratione Catilinae or Bellum Catilinae) and the Jugurthine War (Bellum Jugurthinum) have come down to us complete, together with fragments of his larger and most important work (Historiae), a history of Rome from 78 to 67 BC.
 His brief monographs – his work on Catiline, for example, is shorter than the shortest of Livy's volumes – were the first books of their form attested at Rome.